alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Data sharing agreement
 ----------------------------------------------------------------
-This should be a formal data sharing agreement as required under data protection law, and drafted with the benefit of legal advice, and should be signed before a dataset is ingressed to the initial Tier 3 environment.
-This agreement should include any specific commitments to be made by Researchers working with the dataset.
+This should be a formal data sharing agreement as required under data protection law, drafted with the benefit of legal advice, and should be signed before a dataset is ingressed to the initial Tier 3 environment.
+Where the Dataset Provider is not the owner of all the dataset(s) covered by the data sharing agreement, the agreement must  specify the legal basis under which the Dataset Provider is permitted to share this data with the Turing.
+This agreement should include any specific commitments required from Researchers working with the dataset.
 The Turing has a template agreement that can be used to minimise the turnaround time and legal effort required.

 After the full classification process is carried out, the agreement may need to be updated.
 We recommend that the wording of the initial agreement is such that it enables research at the tier anticipated by the Dataset Provider, or worded flexibly enough that changes after the initial classification are minimal.